redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 Vector range queries clause can be followed by a query attributes section as follows: `@<vector_field>: [VECTOR_RANGE (<radius> | $<radius_param>) $<vector_blob_param>]=>{$<param>: (<value> | $<value_attribute>); ... }`, where the relevant params in that case are `$yield_distance_as` and `$epsilon`.
 Note that there is no default distance field name in range queries.

-TODO ^^ need to clean this up a bit more and tighten the language.

----

 ### Filters